kkmcc5/DCbased_CODcoding/README.md

     - Natural deaths: Heart Disease > Other Illness Results are found in the 'COD' column.
 Refer to the mutually exclusive sorting section of the raw code for the number associated with each death category.
+  Considerations:
-  ** All deaths of undetermined/unknown manner are sorted into the Unknown category with this function.
+  - All deaths of undetermined/unknown manner are sorted into the Unknown category with this function.
-  ** Ensure to review and manually sort records that returned "True" in the 'MANUAL' column as the algorithm was not able to sort those.
+  - Ensure to review and manually sort records that returned "True" in the 'MANUAL' column as the algorithm was not able to sort those.

 ## Usage